domschrei/theremin/README.md

 inside the application's root folder, which should let an executable called `theremin` appear.

 Now, with `brickd` still running, you can execute the application (`./theremin`) and play Theremin!
 The USB foot switch should be plug-and-play.

+## Using and tweaking

+To properly play the instrument, the sensors should be fastened and aligned.
+A 90 degree approach as shown in the blueprint works fine, with the volume sensor pointing upwards and the volume sensor pointing to the side.
+Of course, the sensors can be built into a little box just like I have done (I could have taken a much smaller box if it wasn't for the long connection cables I bought).

+Playing with pure hands is possible, but I experienced rather heavy noise and inaccuracies.
+To achieve really clear results, you can cut out two large circles of cupboard and glue some straps for your hands on it.
+The cupboard will reflect the ultrasonic waves very well.

+The foot switch has the following options:

+* Left pedal: The current frequency will be stored and will continue to play as long as the pedal stays pressed.
+You can move your hand and play two tones at once.
+* Central pedal: As long as the pedal is pressed, all tones will be played exactly one octave higher.
+This can be used to extend the pitch range of the instrument.
+* Right pedal: Each press switches the waveform which is being used for audio synthesis.
+I implemented some pretty random waveforms, with varying results.

+Internally, the foot switch just puts out the letters "a", "b" and "c" respectively, just like a keyboard.
+Hence, you can use the keys of your keyboard as well (which, however, is much less convenient than a foot switch).